oshima/ec2-backup/README.md

 ### [Lambda function] ec2-backup-root

 This function filters instances required to back up at the time.
-And then invoke `ec2-backup-local` function for each EBS volume attached to instances.
+And then invoke `ec2-backup-local` for each EBS volume attached to instances.

 - **Runtime**